-After calling Portland home since 2006, Bharati was joined the NWSC team in 2018.
+After calling Portland home in 2006, Bharati joined the NWSC team in 2018.
 She has previously taught writing, English literature, and gender studies at Pacific University and at the University of Florida.
-She is originally from Mumbai, India and enjoys reading, writing and traveling.
+She is originally from Mumbai, India, and enjoys reading, writing, and traveling.
 Bharati says she loves her NWSC co-workers and the passion they bring to supporting the intending parents as well as surrogates.

 Michael graduated from the International College at the University of Oregon in 1998 with a degree in Asian Studies.
 He worked in the tech industry for over 15 years designing and building software for both startups and large companies.

 Michael grew up in Portland and still lives there with his wife, daughter, and son.
 When he is not at work, Michael likes to travel, ski, bike, and read.

 Molly has been at NWSC since 2005.
 She graduated from the University of Oregon with a degree in political science and environmental studies.
 She came to NWSC with several years of experience in finance and administration, mostly at law firms.
 Molly is inspired by the women she gets to work with every day who so generously give the gift of surrogacy.
 She also finds it deeply rewarding to watch people who have worked so hard to have children finally get to be parents.